Cross-Disciplinary Problem Solving & Research

 - The latest evidence-based communication and group leadership techniques in these cross-disciplinary problem-solving settings.

 - How to employ strategies and tools of adaptive practices that ensure team success.

 - How to integrate diverse disciplinary perspectives to address a real-world challenge – enhancing site-specific resilience to climate change.

-Applicants must be enrolled in a full-time graduate or professional degree program at an academic institution during the 2018-2019 academic year; priority is given to students enrolled in a Virginia institution of higher education.
-We anticipate a sufficient number of slots to accept candidates from other states.
+Applicants must be enrolled in a full-time graduate or professional degree program at an academic institution and priority is given to students enrolled in a Virginia institution of higher education.
 Students may be working toward a degree in any discipline as long as they are engaged in research, inquiry, problem-solving, creativity, or other scholarship that is coastal- or marine-related and relevant to coastal resilience issues.
-We strongly encourage members from under-represented minority groups, women, persons with disabilities, and veterans to apply.
+We strongly encourage members from under-represented minority groups, women, persons with disabilities, and veterans to apply for the program.